pchapin/clac/C++-Style.md

   unreasonable for general use.

 + An explicit return statement may be placed at the end of void functions.

++ All uses of the null pointer shall be done with the `nullptr` construct.

 + Every possible value of a switch statement's controlling expression should be accounted for in the switch statement's case list.
 If necessary one should include an empty default case to